-Note: Using overwrite: true for filesystems is dangerous and can lead to data loss, so double check the entry in fs_setup.

-Note: replace_fs is ignored unless partition is auto or any.
+overwrite: (boolean) If true, overwrite any existing filesystem.
+Using overwrite: true for filesystems is dangerous and can lead to data loss, so double check the entry in fs_setup.
+Default: false replace_fs: (string) Ignored unless partition is auto or any.
+Default false.